teaching-genomics/pavia2024/DAY1/README.md

 # HiFi dataset (genome assembly)
 Now we will try to make a de novo assembly using our HiFi dataset.
 First, we will have to downsample our dataset to make the operation computationally feasible for use.
-We will use rasusa, a tool specifically designed to randomly subsample long-reads data
+We will use rasusa, a tool specifically designed to randomly subsample long-reads data.
 Subsample to 20x coverage
 ```
 rasusa --coverage 20 --genome-size 4641652b --input SRR11434954.sample.fastq.gz -o 20x_SRR11434954.sample.fastq.gz